GRIT TO INTRODUCE NEW SHAREHOLDERS TO THE SEM FOLLOWING JSE DELISTING

 “Since our listing on the SEM in June 2015, we’ve always been a proudly Mauritian company.
-We have a strong following on the SEM and are excited to introduce foreign shareholders that will hold their shares in Grit on the Stock Exchange of Mauritius, including strong African funds Botswana Development Corporation and Zep Re (a leading re-insurance company headquartered in Nairobi, Kenya), who both acquired shares as part of the JSE de-listing” commented co-founder and CEO Bronwyn Corbett.
+We have a strong following on the SEM and are excited to introduce foreign shareholders that will hold their shares in Grit on the Stock Exchange of Mauritius, including strong African funds Botswana Development Corporation and Zep Re (a leading re-insurance company headquartered in Nairobi, Kenya), who both acquired shares as part of the JSE de-listing” commented co-founder and CEO Bronwyn Knight.

 “We are rated in the Top 10 index of the SEM and Grit was the first international business to trade in Rupees on the exchange, allowing greater access for local investors to participate in the Company’s opportunities.

-We remain very bullish on the real estate investment opportunities on the island, despite the impact of COVID-19, and are currently negotiating a strong investment pipeline spanning the office and healthcare sectors,” Corbett added.
+We remain very bullish on the real estate investment opportunities on the island, despite the impact of COVID-19, and are currently negotiating a strong investment pipeline spanning the office and healthcare sectors,” Knight added.